Yes, your EV has a 12-volt battery too!

 An EV has a 12-volt battery

-I got a panicked call from a friend recently.
+I got a panicked call from a friend recently (August 2024).
 Her car, which happens to be a Tesla Model Y, was giving her real headaches.
-In the end, I got to tell her that her EV has a 12-volt battery too.
+In the end, I got to tell her that her EV has a 12-volt battery as well as the high-voltage battery.

 The symptoms were that it wouldn’t open, it wouldn’t respond to the key card or phone, at least not willingly.
 Once she got inside, it was difficult to start and began throwing messages at her.